Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 ## SNMP statistics

-Sprout, Bono and Dime nodes expose statistics over SNMP.
+Sprout, Bono, Vellum and Dime nodes expose statistics over SNMP.
 This function is not installed by default.
 If you want to enable it follow the instruction in [our SNMP documentation](Clearwater_SNMP_Statistics.md).

 ## Provide Shared Configuration